Le0Michine/FusionGridfinityGenerator/README.md

 ## Update

-To update the script download latest sources into the same location and relaunch fusion.
+To update the script download latest sources into the same location and relaunch Fusion.

 ## Credits